 Find out if this course is right for you.
 Contact our training team for more information.

 Aims and Objectives

-The number of people affected by humanitarian crises globally almost doubled over the past decade.
-Increasing emergencies brings a growing demand for humanitarians with expertise in Child Protection in Humanitarian Action (CPHA) and, by delivering this training, we aim to increase the pool of experts who will be highly skilled and trained to deploy in this sector.
+Increasing emergencies bring a growing demand for humanitarians with expertise in Child Protection in Humanitarian Action (CPHA) and, by delivering this training, you will be able to join the highly skilled pool of experts trained to deploy in this sector.

-- Improve their understanding of risk factors that make children vulnerable in emergencies
+- Understand the risk factors that make children vulnerable in emergencies

 - Develop knowledge of best practices in prevention, preparedness and response to protecting children in emergencies

-- Understand the minimum standards for protecting children in humanitarian settings
+- Understand how to apply the Child Protection in Humanitarian Action Minimum Standards for protecting children in humanitarian settings

-- Appreciate the role of coordination in the child protection in emergencies sector
+- Appreciate the role of coordination in child protection

 - Gain improved leadership and coordination skills in formal and informal cluster settings

 - Principles and Approaches to Child Protection in Emergencies